How This Project Is Different

 While the mainstream media has not only utterly failed to educate the public about vaccines, there is a ton of information available online from alternative sources (including, of course, the medical literature itself, searchable at PubMed.gov).
 So how is my exposé different from everything else out there about the flu vaccine?

 Well, for one, most people just don’t have time to research the medical literature for themselves.
-It takes a huge amount of time, and the science can be very difficult to understand and interpret.
-What is required is for journalists with the necessary research and analytic skills to convey the information in a meaningful way to the general public.
+It takes a huge amount of time, and the science can be very difficult to interpret and analyze.
+What is required is for journalists with the necessary research and analytic skills to convey the most critical information in a meaningful way to the general public.

 There are a lot of people doing amazing work in this area.
 But another part of the problem is that there is so much information out there.
-While alternative media sources do cover the vaccine issue reasonably, one tends to get disparate glimpses of various facets.
+There is a great deal of misinformation on both sides.
+While some alternative media sources do cover the vaccine issue reasonably well, one tends to get disparate glimpses of various facets.
 Content that really comprehensively overviews a topic such as “the influenza vaccine” in a way that enables the reader to relatively quickly and easily get fully up to speed on what the science says and approaches the issue from all angles is rare or nonexistent.
-And that’s no surprise because, frankly, this is an extremely difficult and time-consuming task.
-It requires an extraordinary level of skill.
+And that’s no surprise because, frankly, this is an extremely difficult and time-consuming task that requires specialized skills.

 While there is some great work being done out there on this issue, the nature of the topic itself can make it difficult to effectively communicate ideas through writing.
 This is something I excel at.
 I’ve been described by Barron’s as “a writer of rare skill”, and I am confident that you’ll agree part one of my exposé is extraordinarily well written.

 I don’t have a lot of resources, but even with my modest means, I have already been able to make an impact with my writing.
-My work has been cited by Dr. Joseph Mercola of the leading natural health website Mercola.com, and Robert F. Kennedy, Jr.’s organization World Mercury Project has on a number of occasions reached out to me to republish my work to share it with their large audience.
-The impact I’ve managed to have despite my lack of resources rests primarily on the strength of my analytic and writing skills.
+My work has been cited by Dr. Joseph Mercola of the leading natural health website Mercola.com, and I have been collaborating with Robert F. Kennedy, Jr.’s organization Children’s Health Defense (formerly World Mercury Project) to get my message out about vaccines.
+My work has also been published at GreenMedInfo.com and the National Vaccine Information Center’s publication The Vaccine Reaction.

-That’s how this project is different, and why I feel it is worth supporting.
+So that’s how this project is different, and why I feel it is worth supporting.
 In the end, it is really up to the information consumer to determine how knowledge is imparted to them through the media.
 Where you direct your dollars helps determine the future.
 I ask you to join me in this effort.
 My research, analysis, and writing.
 Your financial contribution.
-Together, we can do this.
+Together, we can have an impact and help change the nature of the public discourse on this critically important subject: